Blog

 So let’s get started…

-What is Call Detail Record (CDR)?
+What Is Call Detail Record (CDR)?

 Call Detail Records (CDRs) typically include a wide range of information related to telecommunications transactions, such as phone calls, text messages, or data usage.
 The specific details included in a CDR may vary slightly depending on the telecommunications service provider and the type of service being recorded.